Global Mind Tests

 Why am I slower when I stop looking at the keyboard?

 That is normal at first.
 When you stop looking down, you rely more on learned finger mapping instead of visual searching.
-Early on this can reduce speed, but with practice it usually improves consistency.

 Can fatigue or bad sleep affect typing?